 The birth certificate is the first step towards the full exercise of citizenship.
-It proves your existence, your place and the date of birth, it is a legal document that proves and provides the names of your parents.
+It proves your existence, your place and the date of birth, and it is a legal document that shows and provides the names of your parents.

 These services and documents include; National ID Cards, passports application, visas application, application for employment, or even registering for final exams in primary and secondary schools.

 Getting a Birth Certificate in Kenyans falls is same as registration of persons in Kenya is done under the office of the president in Kenya, the ministry of interior and co-ordination of National Government of Kenya, immigration and registrations of persons.

 With this Digital Age, you can now apply for a birth certificate in Kenya online through the government eCitizen portal check below for instructions on how to apply for a birth certificate in Kenya through the eCitizen website.